SpellarBot/learnjava/effectivejava/README_EffectiveJava.md

 * Transitivity -  if a.equals(b) is true, and b.equals(c) is true, then a.equals(c) should be true.
 * Consistency - if 2 objects are equal, they must remain equal all time unless one or both of them are modified.
 * Non-nullity - all objects must be unequal to null. so thats why check for nulls in equals method ( actually we use instanceof check ) and throw false, else you run the risk of throwing NPE.

+if you override equals, then you need to override hashCode, but reverse is not true.

 ```
 @Override
 public boolean equals (Object o){